guguji666666/GJS-MDI-Tips/Sensor Clean up/readme.md

 This script fully removes all traces of **Azure Advanced Threat Protection Sensor (MDI Sensor)** from a Windows system, including:

-* Backing up relevant registry keys
+* Backing up relevant registry keys (not necessary)
 * Stopping and deleting services
 * Cleaning up GUID-based folders
 * Deleting the install directory